-If a demand is raised within 30 days, the probability of recovering money is nearly 90%.
-If you wait for 6 months, the chances fall to about 50% and keeps falling there after.
-Flat fees services charged by a medical debt collection agency is extremely cost-effective than engaging your own staff to handle these account receivables.
+If demand is raised within 30 days, the probability of recovering money is nearly 90%.
+If you wait for 6 months, the chances fall to about 50% and keeps falling thereafter.
+Flat fees services charged by a medical debt collection agency are extremely cost-effective than engaging your own staff to handle these account receivables.

 2. Keep your patients:

-Attorney approved Collection Letters (Step 1 or Step 2) play a vital role in medical accounts receivables.
+Attorney-approved Collection Letters (Step 1 or Step 2) play a vital role in medical accounts receivables.
 These two steps attempt to put enough pressure on the patient to pay without annoying him.
-Lets look at this chart before we discuss further.
+Let’s look at this chart before we discuss it further.

 Our recommendation is that, after 30 days of non-payment of the account, it should be forwarded to a collection agency for Step 1.
-For the next 90 days, the collection agency will tactfully send a total of 10 contacts and there is a 80%-90% chance that you will recover your money.
-The verbiage of these contacts change from soft to intensive.
-If a patient pays you the amount-due during these 10 contacts, there is a high probability that you will not lose this patient and he/she will likely not spread a bad word about you since the collection was done in an amicable manner.
+For the next 90 days, the collection agency will tactfully send a total of 10 contacts and there is an 80%-90% chance that you will recover your money.
+The verbiage of these contacts changes from soft to intensive.
+If a patient pays you the amount due during these 10 contacts, there is a high probability that you will not lose this patient and he/she will likely not spread a bad word about you since the collection was done in an amicable manner.